-The new mill rate for the October 1, 2020 grand list is 38.35 on Real Estate, Personal Property and Motor Vehicle taxes.
-These mill rates become effective on bills due July 1, 2021.
-This means that for every $1,000 in assessed real estate value, you will pay $38.35 in taxes.
+The new mill rate for the October 1, 2021 grand list is 38.35 on Real Estate and Personal Property, Motor Vehicle and motor vehicle supplemental mill rate is 32.46.
+These mill rates become effective on bills due July 1, 2022.
+This means that for every $1,000 in assessed real estate or personal property value, you will pay $38.35 and for motor vehicles you will pay $32.46 in taxes.

-January 1, 2022 through February 1, 2022 you may pay Current bills at a People’s Bank branch; branch does not need to be in Bristol.
+From July 1, 2022 through August 1, 2022 and from January 1, 2023 through February 1, 2023 you may pay Current bills at a M & T Bank branch; branch does not need to be in Bristol.
 There is no fee for this service.
 Please have your Current tax bill coupon along with payment in the form of cash or check.